13โ€“17 Jun 2011

 We review lattice results relevant for pion and kaon physics with the aim of making them easily accessible to the particle physics community.
 We introduce quality criteria and use these when forming averages.
 Although subjective and imperfect, these criteria may help the phenomenologist to judge different aspects of current lattice computations.

-Antonio Vairo
+19. Antonio Vairo (Technische Universitรคt Mรผnchen)

 Plenary Session